PersiaML/tutorials/src/kubernetes-integration/index.md

 ## Configuring PERSIA image

-PERSIA operator support to specify a image for modules, here is an example.
+PERSIA operator support to specify an image for modules, here is an example.

 ```yaml
 ...